-- b.
-These notification systems will be activated without delay when the situation becomes known and there is a confirmation of an immediate threat to the campus.
-There could be situations when notification might compromise the efforts of those responding to the event which may dictate holding the message until an appropriate time later. - c.
-The responsibility to assess the situation and disseminate the mass notification message lies with the Department of Public Safety.
+- a.
+Reported to campus security authorities or local police agencies and - b.
+Is considered by the institution to represent a serious or continuing threat to the students and employees. - B. These notification systems will be activated without delay when the situation becomes known and there is a confirmation of an immediate threat to the campus.
+There could be situations when notification might compromise the efforts of those responding to the event which may dictate holding the message until an appropriate time later. - C. The responsibility to assess the situation and disseminate the mass notification message lies with the Department of Public Safety.
 Public Safety has the means to access the situation and initiate appropriate calls to the department and University leadership.
 Once the Director has verified, as best they can, an immediate threat is continuing the activation of the mass notification process will begin.
 Critical information may come from many different sources, such as the Pikeville Police Department, the Pike County Sheriff's Office or other state or city government agencies, etc. All information will be accessed and evaluated with respect to impact and threat to the University.
 The Office of Public Safety is staffed 24 hours a day every day of the year.
 After the initial immediate threat alerts have been disseminated additional information will be updated as the situation develops.
 A series of alert messages will be used as the situation evolves and as additional information becomes available.
 A chronology of events and procedures will generally follow this sequence: - a.
 Event or incident. - b.
 First responders (Public Safety) dispatched. - c.
 Expansion of the situation and security needs (local perimeters if needed). - d.
 Calls for additional support of Pikeville Police Department or Pike County Sheriff's Office. - e.
 Director notified. - f.
-Analysis of the critical information if a serious and continuing threat remains sends the warning(s). - g.
-Begin BEAR ALERT notification if there is a serious or continuing threat.
+Analysis of the critical information if a serious and continuing threat remains send the warnings(s). - g.
+Begin BEAR ALERT notification if there is a serious or continuing threat. - h.

-- h.
 Establish a command post (if appropriate), according to the Emergency Manual. - i.
 React, coordinate, implement, and mitigate the effect. - j.
-Continue operations and disseminate additional messages as needed. - d.
-The key positions at the University who interact throughout this process are: - a.
+Continue operations and disseminate additional messages as needed. - D. The key positions at the University who interact throughout this process are: - a.
 Public Safety Officers. - b.
-Director of Public Safety - c.
-Director of Residence Life and on-call professional residence life staff members. - d.
+Director of Public Safety

+- c.
+Executive Director of Residence Life & Engagement and on-call professional residence life staff members. - d.
 Vice President of Financial Affairs. - e.
 Provost. - f.
-Dean of Student Affairs. - g.
-Any designated representative by the Director of Public Safety and per the Emergency Manual. - e.
-The mass notification systems that we use (BEAR ALERT) are messages that can be stratified by population and or location.
+Assistant Dean of Student Affairs. - g.
+Any designated representative by the Director of Public Safety and per the Emergency Manual. - E. The mass notification systems that we use (BEAR ALERT) are messages that can be stratified by population and or location.
 Undergraduate students, faculty, staff and administrators, and alumni can be reached by using the proper group addresses.
 The dissemination of emergency information to the larger community is a collaborative effort between those mentioned above and the public relations leadership.
-Discussions then take place about the impact of a message release and what information needs to be released. - f.
-The University tests its mass notification systems once a semester.
-Each system is tested and evaluated to see if they will be able to perform their intended functions when needed. - g.
-The Department of Public Safety conducts "in service" training monthly at staff meetings.
+Discussions then take place about the impact of a message release and what information needs to be released. - F. The University tests its mass notification systems once a semester.
+Each system is tested and evaluated to see if they will be able to perform their intended functions when needed. - G. The Department of Public Safety conducts "in service" training monthly at staff meetings.
 Subjects covered are University of Pikeville policies, KY law, building security and other appropriate topics.